H\"older curves with exotic tangent spaces: Introduction

 While there are examples of H\"older curves with positive and finite Hausdorff measure which are not self-similar sets (e.g. a bi-Lipschitz embedding of the snowflaked space $([0,1],|\cdot|^{\e})$ \cite{BH,JMW,RV}), these examples are all bi-Lipschitz equivalent to self-similar sets.
 Therefore, it is natural to ask if H\"older curves have tangents possessing some form of self-similarity at typical points.
 Note that tangents of Lipschitz curves at typical points are straight lines which do possess local self-similarity.
 This discussion motivates two questions.
 First, can we classify tangents of (connected) self-similar sets?
 Second, are tangents of general H\"older curves always bi-Lipschitz equivalent to tangents of connected self-similar sets?

-In pursuit of the first of question, we investigate the tangents of self-similar sets and we show that if $Q$ is a self-similar set in a Euclidean space, then at $\mathcal{H}^{\dimh(Q)}$-almost every point $x$ of $Q$, every tangent is locally made up of ``big pieces of $Q$".
+Towards the first question, we show that if $Q\subset \R^N$ is a self-similar set, then at $\mathcal{H}^{\dimh(Q)}$-almost every point $x$ of $Q$, every tangent $T$ is locally made up of large copies of $Q$: there exists a controlled number of rescaled copies $Q_1,\dots,Q_n$ of $Q$, of diameters comparable to $R$, that are ``essentially disjoint'' and